simonovic86/lock/README.md

 ### Create a Vault

+1. (Optional) Give your vault a name
-1. Enter your secret message
+2. Enter your secret message
-2. Select unlock time (or use Custom for specific date/time)
+3. Select unlock time (or use Custom for specific date/time)
+4. (Optional) Enable "Destroy after reading" for self-destructing vaults
-3. Click "Lock Secret"
+5. Click "Lock Secret"
-4. Copy the shareable link
+6. Copy the shareable link or scan the QR code

 ### Unlock a Vault